 The Inishowen Peninsula reaches just far enough into the Atlantic to grab the title of northernmost point on the island of Ireland: Malin Head.
 It is remote, rugged, desolate and sparsely populated, making it a special and peaceful sort of place.
 Ancient sites and ruined castles abound, as do traditional thatched cottages that haven't yet been turned into holiday homes.

-Surrounded by vast sea loughs and open ocean, Inishowen (meaning Island of Eoghain, the same chieftain who gave his name to County Tyrone) naturally attracts a lot of birdlife.
+Surrounded by vast sea loughs and open ocean, Inishowen (meaning 'Island of Eoghain', the chieftain who also gave his name to County Tyrone) attracts a lot of birdlife.
 The variety is tremendous, with well over 200 resident and migrant species, including well-travelled avian visitors from Iceland, Greenland and North America.
 Irregular Atlantic winds mean rare and exotic species also blow in from time to time.
-Twitchers should check out Finding Birds in Ireland by Eric Dempsey and Michael O'Clery, or visit www.birdsireland.com.